stablemarkets/personal_site/content/home/projects.md

 +++
 # Portfolio widget.
-widget = "portfolio"  # Do not modify this line! active = false  # Activate this widget? true/false weight = 65  # Order that this section will appear.
+widget = "portfolio"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

-title = "Projects"
+title = "Research"
 subtitle = ""

 [content]